 This is the power of habits and routines, and the same can be applied to school.

-5. Expect your kids to attend college
+5. Expect your child to attend college

 He was talking about our Friday review of the worksheets he did during preschool.
 In his innocence, he assumed we’d continue to review his worksheets well into his college years.